tchang46343/coeus-api-backend/README.md

 * **Error Response:**
   - Code:404 Not Found
     Content: `{ error : Missing '${key}' in request body }`

-## Coeus System Inc API Summary:

-As a result, the benefit of using Coeus System Inc is to provide a single point inventory management system.
-As an added benefit the application data exists in the cloud, which in turn lets the customers have complete visibility to their products.
-The API hosting platform is all done through Heroku.
-Heroku is the key to the data base for production.

 ## Technology Languages Used: